ironhacks/docs/docs/App-Client/usage.md

 ==================================

 For simple users, the database queries include the `author`, being the current authenticated user.
-When the user has admin permissions, we do not append anymore the `author` the queries, therefore making the queries more liberal, giving more power to the admin.
+When the user has admin permissions, we do not append anymore the `author` queries, therefore making the queries more liberal, giving more power to the admin.

 For instance, when deleting a post, the user will create the following query: